Proyecto-XCS-21-22/xcs-environment-project/README.md

 That's all.
 You can now continue developing your changes in your solution branch.

 ### Eclipse
 You can use any other IDE, such as IntelliJ IDEA or NetBeans, as long as they are compatible with Maven projects.

-Open Eclipse Neon JEE and import your Maven project with `File -> Import -> Maven -> Existing Maven Projects`
+Open Eclipse and import your Maven project with `File -> Import -> Maven -> Existing Maven Projects`

-Select your source code folder (where the `pom.xml` should be placed)
+Select your source code folder (where the `pom.xml` should be placed).

-Eclipse should then import 3 projects (`service`, `web` and `domain`)
+Eclipse should then import 3 projects (`service`, `web` and `domain`).

 You can run, if you want the project by:
 1. Right click on `bob-esi-solutions` project and `Run As -> Maven install`